CoMusion: Towards Consistent Stochastic Human Motion Prediction via Motion Diffusion: Conclusion

 \section{Conclusion}

-In this work, we present~\name, a novel framework for stochastic HMP.
-Instead of explicitly focusing on generating diversified motions like prior works, we aim to produce natural, globally behaviourally-consistent, and properly diverse human motions.
-Specifically, we propose 1) a motion reconstruction module that generates initial reconstructed motion from corrupted pose sequences, and 2) a multi-stage refinement module that generates future motion in a progressive manner using the observed motion history and denoised future motion.
-Importantly, We aim to directly learn future motion under the diffusion framework which is better suited for the stochastic HMP problem, and we propose to adjust the cosine variant scheduler for better performance.
-The results obtained from extensive experiments and detailed analysis show that~\name~has significant performance gains over state-of-the-art baselines on benchmark datasets, demonstrating the effectiveness of our method.
+In this work we present~\name, a novel end-to-end DM-based framework for stochastic HMP.
+Benefiting from the GCN-DCT design used in deterministic works, \name~addresses issues of previous methods as it produces realistic, behaviorally consistent, and properly diverse human motions through single-stage learning.
+The motion predictor of \name~features a Transformer-based reconstruction module and a GCN-based refinement module, collaboratively learning future motion from its corrupted form and the provided motion history.
+By predicting motion directly using this dual design instead of noise and a simple yet effective variance scheduler, \name~establishes a new paradigm in stochastic HMP.
+The results obtained from extensive experiments and analyses confirm that \name~achieves significant performance gains over state-of-the-art baselines on benchmark datasets, demonstrating the efficacy of our method.